javastraat/esp32_mmdvm_hotspot/README.md

 4. Monitor serial output at 115200 baud

 ### 5. First Time Setup

+**Step 1: Connect to WiFi**
-After upload, the ESP32 will:
+On first boot, the ESP32 will:
-1. Try to connect to your configured WiFi
+1. Try to connect to WiFi (if configured in `config.h` during compilation)
-2. If WiFi fails, create access point: **ESP32-MMDVM-Config**
+2. If no WiFi is configured or connection fails, automatically create access point: **ESP32-MMDVM-Config**
-3. Connect to AP with password: **mmdvm1234**
+3. Connect your phone/laptop to the AP with password: **mmdvm1234**
 4. Open browser to: **http://192.168.4.1**
-5. Configure WiFi and DMR settings via web interface
+5. Go to **WiFi Configuration** page and configure up to 5 WiFi networks:
+   - Primary network (Home)
+   - Backup slots: Mobile, Work, Friends, Other
+   - Use built-in WiFi scanner to discover nearby networks
+6. ESP32 will automatically connect to the first available network and remember all 5

+**Step 2: Configure DMR Settings (Web Interface)** Once connected to WiFi, access the web interface:
+1. Navigate to **Mode Configuration** page
+2. Enter your DMR credentials:
+   - Callsign (from your amateur radio license)
+   - DMR ID (7-digit number from RadioID.net)
+   - Password (from BrandMeister self-care)
+3. Select BrandMeister server (closest to your location)
+4. Set RX/TX frequency (e.g., 434 MHz for 70cm)
+5. Set color code (usually 1 for BrandMeister)
-6. **Enable DMR mode** in Mode Configuration (OFF by default)
+6. **Enable DMR mode** (OFF by default to prevent spam)
+7. Click **Save DMR Configuration**

+**Step 3: Verify Operation**
+- Settings are automatically saved to ESP32 NVS storage
+- ESP32 will reboot and connect to BrandMeister
-7. Monitor Serial Monitor for "DMR TX START" to confirm RF transmission
+- Monitor Serial Monitor for "DMR TX START" to confirm RF transmission
+- Check web dashboard for "DMR Network: Connected"

+**Note:** All settings persist across reboots.
+You only need to configure them once unless you want to change something.

 ## How It Works